rancher/fleet-docs/docs/uninstall.md

 If uninstall gets stuck it is likely due to finalizers.
 Resource status fields, e.g. on a namespace, will list the resources waiting for their finalizers to be removed.
 The finalizers can be removed manually with kubectl, if their controllers are no longer running.
 :::

-Afterwards one can also remove Fleet related namespaces and their content:
+Afterwards one can also remove Fleet-related namespaces and their content:

 ```
 kubectl delete ns cattle-fleet-system